Author: Paul Bradley

 Page Numbers: 87,88

-It’s hard to believe that we are halfway through 2015 already.
+It's hard to believe that we are already halfway through 2015.
 Time seems to slip by far too fast.
 This also means that it is time for the annual gathering of the Small Model Aircraft Lovers League (SMALL) near Little Rock, Arkansas.
-This all-for-fun event will take place June 4-7, 2015.
+This all-for-fun event will take place June 4–7, 2015.

-Although the event’s name is SMALL, you will find model aircraft ranging in size from tiny to fairly large.
-The only restriction is the size of the powerplant—basically an upper limit of a glow .26 or the electric power equivalent.
-Rubber power can be anything.
-Multiple powerplants are allowed as long as they do not individually exceed the .26 glow equivalent in size.
+Although the event's name is SMALL, you will find model aircraft ranging in size from tiny to fairly large.
+The only restriction is the size of the powerplant—basically an upper limit of a glow .26 or the electric-power equivalent.
+Rubber power can be any size.
+Multiple powerplants are allowed as long as they do not individually exceed the .26 glow-equivalent size.

 If you have an opportunity to travel to the greater Little Rock area in early June, consider attending SMALL.
-Information about the site location and contacts can be found on the FARM Club website.
-Please see the “Sources” listing.
+Information about the site location and contacts can be found on the FARM club website (see Sources).

 Summer Is Upon Us